purvish9111/Pdfo.io/replit.md

 - **Schema Definition**: Centralized schema definitions in the shared directory for type safety across frontend and backend
 - **Migration System**: Configured with Drizzle Kit for database schema migrations
+- **User Management**: User profiles linked to Firebase authentication with usage tracking
+- **Tool Usage Tracking**: Comprehensive tracking of all PDF tool usage with timestamps and metadata
+- **File Management**: Temporary file storage with 1-hour automatic expiration for privacy
-- **Logging**: Implements PDF processing logs table for tracking user activities and debugging
+- **Logging**: PDF processing logs table for tracking user activities and debugging

 ## Development Workflow